 The incomplete combustion of fossil fuels, biofuels, and biomass produces pure carbon particles called black carbon.
 When those black carbon particles become airborne, they absorb sunlight and contribute to atmospheric heating.
-If the particles settle on the surface of snow or ice in the Arctic, they can melt faster and affect the Arctic climate.
+If the particles settle on the surface of snow or ice in the Arctic, they can speed melting and affect the Arctic climate.

 During a research cruise in the summer of 2014, Taketani et al. measured atmospheric black carbon levels above the Arctic Ocean north of Alaska and Japan.
 Compared with black carbon concentrations farther south, Arctic concentrations were relatively low.